 at each growth stage

-This is the stage where you need to include more detail.
-The detail in this stage is also more specific and complex.
-The following things must be included:
+This is the stage where you need to include more detail which is more specific and complex.
+The following areas must be included: